method-inc/categorizr.js/README.md

 It works by adding a class to the html element of your current device.

+Add categorizr.js or categorizr.min.js to your library build or add to your ender build with `ender add categorizr`.

 ## API

 `is(deviceType)` – deviceType &lt;string&gt; of tv|desktop|tablet|mobile.
 Returns true/false based on current device.